 Ingredients

-- 3 ¾ cups 450g freshly milled soft white wheat flour
+- 3¾ cups freshly milled soft white wheat flour sifted, 450 grams

-- 1 tbsp 14g baking powder (hold if fermenting)
+- 1 tablespoon baking powder omit if fermenting, 12 grams

-- 1 tbsp 13g vanilla extract (hold if fermenting)
+- 1 tablespoon vanilla extract omit if fermenting, 13 grams

 Instructions

-- Mill and sift the flour: Mill soft white wheat berries on the finest setting.
-Sift with a #60 sieve to remove bran.
-Weigh 450g of sifted flour.
+- Mill and sift the flour – Mill soft white wheat berries on the finest setting of your grain mill.
+Sift the flour through a #60 sieve to remove the bran and weigh out 450 grams of sifted flour.
+Save the leftover bran in the freezer for pancakes or muffins.

-- Prepare dry ingredients: In a large mixing bowl, whisk together flour, baking powder, and salt (if not fermenting).
-Set aside.
+- Prepare dry ingredients – In a large mixing bowl, whisk together the sifted flour, baking powder, and salt until well combined.
+Set this aside. *If fermenting the batter, skip the baking powder, salt, and vanilla extract for now.

 Notes